golang-leipzig/golang-leipzig.github.io/content/clt23.md

 ## Hello CLT23!

-This is a hop between the go tool requesting *golangleipzig.space/clt23* the actual source code repository hosting the code.
+This is a hop between the go tool requesting *golangleipzig.space/clt23* and the actual source code repository hosting the code.

     $ go install golangleipzig.space/clt23@latest
-    $ clt23 # if you dare
+    $ clt23

+If you want to bypass the default module proxy, you can use:

+    $ GOPRIVATE="*" go install golangleipzig.space/clt23@latest